 In addition to the content semantics consistency, there are also other types of semantics structures.
-Some of them can contribute to develop a high-performance detection algorithm.
-For example, we can directly count the number of the human face in the input and compare it with the count of detected person objects in the person detection task.
+Some of them can contribute to developing a high-performance detection algorithm.
+For example, we can directly count the human faces in the input and compare it with the count of detected person objects in the person detection task.
 If the two numbers are different, we can conclude that there is an adversarial attack.
-The face counting can be accomplished in real time with the modern face recognition systems, e.g., ArcFace \cite{2019arcface}.
+The face counting can be accomplished in real time with modern face recognition systems, e.g., ArcFace \cite{2019arcface}.
 Accordingly, the adversarial example detection can also be exceptionally efficient.
 Unfortunately, the approach is not robust enough and cannot be adopted in practice.
-As illustrated in Figure~\ref{fig:face-back}, the attackers can stick the adversarial patch on the back and turn their back to the camera.
+The attackers can stick the adversarial patch on the back and turn their back to the camera.
 In this way, they can easily fool the person detection and avoid introducing abnormal face-person counts.
 We suggest that the robustness of a content semantics structure should be carefully investigated when employing it as a detection criterion.